1. Your idea

 This holistic perspective will enable your staff to identify a wide range of potential benefits for pupils and staff, irrespective of their academic discipline or professional role.

 Download the Erasmus+ Programme Guide for 2021 for additional information about the Staff Mobility projects.
-You can find it in English or in various languages.
+You will find it available in English and most European languages.

 A European Development Plan (EDP) is a requirement if you are applying for Staff Mobility (Key Action 1) and is recommended for any school interested in long-term involvement in Erasmus+.